CQD/php-memcache-server/README.md

 ## Requirements

-This is developed on a PHP 7.3 machine. *Should* work with PHP 7.0 or above, but not guarantee.
+This is developed on a PHP 7.3 machine. *Should* work with PHP 7.0 or above, but not guaranteed.